LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

    \dot{v}_2 &= f_1^* + f_2(t, v_2), \\
    y_n &= v_2(t_n).

-Like a Lie-Trotter method from
+Like a Lie--Trotter method from
 :ref:`SplittingStep <ARKODE.Mathematics.SplittingStep>`, the partitions are
 evolved through a sequence of inner IVPs which can be solved with an arbitrary integrator or exact solution procedure.
 However, the IVP for partition two